le717/Blocks/Documentation/Tutorial.md

 `F` directly below it on the next row.
 Click Save (`<Ctrl> + <s>` in either program) to save your mod.

 * Open *Island Xtreme Stunts*, load your save, make your way to Jack O' Trade's store (if you aren't already there), and load the *Trouble in Store* minigame.
-Play it until you reach level 3.
-If you performed the editing correctly, the game will successfully load your modded level, and you will see a new
-Blocked Wall where you placed it!
+If you performed the editing correctly, the game will successfully load your modded level, and you will see a newBlocked Wall where you placed it!
 If you didn't, then the game will crash.
-If the game crashes after any mod, you know for sure you did something incorrectly.
-:stuck_out_tongue:

-> Recap: You just learned how to open a level in **Blocks** or**Notepad++** add a Blocked Wall using the `BW` code,
+> Recap: You just learned about text alignment, how to open a level in **Blocks** or **Notepad++** add a Blocked Wall using the `BW` code,
 > ensuring it is aligned to the left of the other codes, saving it, and testing it out!
 Give yourself a pat on the back!
 > Now for another lesson!